TRAIS-Lab/dattri/README.md

 ```

 #### Random Projection
 It has been shown that long vectors will retain most of their relative information when projected down to a smaller feature dimension.
 To reduce the computational cost, random projection is widely used in data attribution methods.
 Following is an example to use `random_project`.
+The implementation leaverges [`fast_jl`](https://pypi.org/project/fast-jl/).

 ```python
 from dattri.func.random_projection import random_project